Why It Is So Difficult to Judge A Fine Art Photograph

 Two Levels to Judge

-To evaluate a fine art photograph, we stand by two possible levels:
+To evaluate a fine art photograph, I stand by two possible levels:

 - The message and the content are both a rational and an emotional interpretation.

 - The level of the conception that is based on all photo techniques: framing, composition, balance, colors, contrasts, geometric shapes, etc.